GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ## Introduction

-The purpose of this repository is to showcase a basic web scraping case and their best practices.
+The purpose of this repository is to showcase a basic web scraping example and their best practices.

 Please beware that **web scraping** can become pernicious to their web owners and therefore **mustn’t be practiced without knowing which permissions we are granted by them beforehand.**
 &nbsp;